prashijp/Capstone-Project/Airline_Sentiment_American.md

 tweets_corpus <- tm_map(tweets_corpus,content_transformer(tolower))

 # Remove Stopwords.
-tweets_stopwords <- c(setdiff(stopwords('english'), c("r", "big","delta","united","american","airways","airlines","flight","pilot",
+tweets_stopwords <- c(setdiff(stopwords('english'), c("r", "big","american","united","american","airways","airlines","flight","pilot",
  "virgin","US airways","southwest","a","the","is","and")),"use", "see",
  "used", "via", "amp","the","a","aa","aaaand","i","a","the",
  "flight","airlines","flights","airway","will", "cant","and","is","can","im")